 Overview

 NSF-ICF is funded by the National Science Foundation (NSF) Office of Polar Programs and operated by the U.S. Geological Survey (USGS).
-Scientific management is provided by the University of New Hampshire.
+The University of New Hampshire provides scientific management.

 Physical Facility

-The facility's most important responsibility is for the safe and secure storage and curation of ice cores that are collected primarily by NSF-sponsored projects.
-The laboratory also provides the opportunity for scientists to examine ice cores without having to travel to remote field sites.
+The facility's most important responsibility is for the safe and secure storage and curation of ice cores collected primarily by NSF-sponsored projects.
+The facility also allows scientists to examine ice cores without having to travel to remote field sites.
 The main archive freezer is 55,000 cubic feet in size and is held at a temperature of -36°C. A second room for examination of ice cores, held at -24°C, is 12,000 cubic feet in size and is contiguous with the archive area.
-There is also a Class-100 HEPA-filtered, cold clean room.
-NSF-ICF also maintains space outside the freezer facility for material fabrication, storage, changing areas, offices, and visiting scientist workspace.
+NSF-ICF also maintains space outside the freezer for material fabrication, storage, changing areas, offices, and visiting scientist workspace.

 The facility currently stores over 22,000 meters of ice core collected from various locations in Antarctica, Greenland, and North America.